 Tony advises anyone travelling to EU countries to re-check the rules within the month before they travel, in case there have been new changes.

 Many thanks to Tony Chant for sharing his expert knowledge!
 You can visit the ‘Travel Tony’ website here.
+You can read more about What does Brexit mean for people travelling to the EU.

 - European Travel: Unsplash